Kings Priory School: Spirituality

 The school has an Anglican tradition as a member of the Woodard Corporation.
 Every year group attends a morning service in the school chapel each week.
 Communion is open to pupils, former pupils, staff and parents, and is held twice each term.
 The school no longer has a chaplain.

-Music

-Music provision is available for all pupils at King's, with peripatetic teaching in many instruments.
-A range of bands and ensembles participate in a number of events throughout the year.
-The main vocal ensemble is the Capella Choir, open to all Senior School and Sixth Form students.
-The annual Capella music tour is a tradition at King's.
-The annual rock and pop charity concert began in 2000, and the event sees several students auditioning to perform, from each year of the senior school.
-The concerts are known as "K2000", with the name changing each year (i.e. K2006 in 2006).
-It has become a tradition for members of the Upper Sixth to act as compères on the night of the event, and for a group of upper sixth formers to perform a comedy music and dance routine.

 Drama

 There is a designated drama studio and this activity, as well as the recently constructed Kings Hall.
 Each year there is senior play and musical and the Junior School and Kindergarten hold two productions each year.
 Students from all year groups are able to take individual speech and drama lessons and take the LAMDA examinations.

 Sport and societies

 Each year group in the Senior School has one afternoon of games per week.
 Sports taught at the school include rugby, cricket, tennis, hockey, athletics, and swimming.
 In recent years several pupils have represented their country.
 Other sports include basketball, volleyball, canoeing, gymnastics, trampolining, and cross country running.
 The school's coastal location, together with its on-site facilities and access to nearby Prior's Park provide a range of opportunity for sport and recreation.
 In the cricket season, most school cricket games are played at Tynemouth Cricket Club.

 Alongside provision for The Duke of Edinburgh's Award, several other clubs and societies exist, including debating and chess.
 A number of activities take place at the school's Field Centre outpost at Alnham in the Northumberland National Park.
 Students in the Sixth Form have the option of doing community service work instead of sport.